 - 1 pinch sea salt

-- Transfer the pineapple spears to a large enough container appropriate for marinating and drizzle the brown sugar mixture over the pineapple.
-Cover with a lid and shake to coat each piece.
-Set aside for at least 15-30 minutes.
+- Transfer the cut pineapple pieces to a large container and spread the brown sugar mixture over the pineapple, making sure to coat each piece.
+Cover and set aside for at least 15-30 minutes.1 medium fresh pineapple

-- Towards the end of the marinating time, preheat your grill to around 350° (be sure to clean the grates so that they are free of residue).
+- Towards the end of the marinating time, preheat your grill to 350° -400° (be sure to clean the grates so that they are free of residue).

 - Once all pineapple has finished cooking, remove them from the grill and transfer them to a serving dish.
-Garnish with additional cinnamon (optional) and enjoy!
+Garnish with additional cinnamon and fresh mint (optional) and enjoy!fresh mint

 Photo from original post

 We threw some pineapple on the grill tonight, and I’m so glad we did!
 It took little to no time to prep, and my husband’s face on first bite was exactly what you hope for.

 I’m also honestly so grateful for the notes on what to look for in pineapple since I often get it wrong.
 This helped us get it oh-so-right!

 Perfect recipe to end a barbecue feast on a sweet note – so easy to make and very delicious!!
 Will be making it again this weekend (might splash a little rum on top this time eheh)!!!
 Thank you!!

 This was such a hit with my family!
 I can’t believe how easy it was and how delicious!

 This grilled pineapple is my favorite way to eat the fruit now!
 We had a fresh pineapple that needed to be used.
 When my husband made some ribs the other day, I looked up a recipe and read across this one!
 Definitely going to be making it again!